Running a natural gas line costs $15 to $25 per linear foot.

 Gas Line Installation Cost Breakdown

 Getting a main gas line installed or extended is a great way to run natural gas from the street to your favorite gas-powered appliance.
-How much does it cost to run a gas line?
-The average cost will be $536, with a range from $120 to $1,350.
+The average cost to run a gas line is $536, with a range from $120 to $1,350.
 This national average considers many factors, including the type of piping used, the length of piping needed, and any necessary excavation through drywall or underground.

 Here’s a breakdown of how you can expect to spend money when hiring a pro to perform a natural gas line installation:

 The primary cost factors for basic pipe laying jobs are the gas-carrying pipes themselves, related installation materials, and labor.
 The pipes will cost $0.50 to $8 per foot, depending on the type.